ABAWD Time Limits and Work Requirements

 ABAWD Work Requirements

-NA participants subject to the ABAWD time limit are required to meet the ABAWD work requirements to receive NA benefits beyond the three-month time limit.
-An ABAWD can meet the work requirement by doing any of the following:
+NA participants subject to the ABAWD time limit are required to meet an ABAWD work requirement to receive NA benefits beyond the three-month time limit.
+An ABAWD participant can meet the work requirement by doing any of the following:

 Participating in and complying with one of the following work programs at least 20 hours per week:

-The Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN) program, other than a job search or a job search training program.
+The Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN) program.

 NOTE The program may contain job search or job search training as a subsidiary component when the component is less than half of the required 20 hours per week.